techidaily/site-win11-tips/source/_posts/finding-your-preferred-soft-install-tool-on-win-devices.md

  Chocolatey is the most popular open-source package manager within the Microsoft Windows ecosystem.
 As a third-party software, it excels as an automated tool that installs the right software into your PC in a simple, quick, and cost-effective manner.

  Software developers also typically use Chocolatey to quickly download the required dependencies without wasting time on the intricate installation process for each third-party tool on a complex Windows environment.
-You can set up and[use Chocolatey through the Windows command line](https://www.makeuseof.com/tag/quickest-way-install-windows-software-command-prompt/) or PowerShell.
+You can set up and [use Chocolatey through the Windows command line](https://www.makeuseof.com/tag/quickest-way-install-windows-software-command-prompt/) or PowerShell.

 ## What Is the Windows Package Manager (winget)?